donghuazhang98/artfetch/README.md

 - An gallery website that exhibits the CG art work
 - Users can post their art works on their profile pages and view other artists' exhibitions

-# run
+# deployment
+1. Clone the repository to your local directory
-In the server directory, run:
+2. In the server directory, run:
 ### `npm install`
 ### `npm start`

-In the client directory, run:
+3. In the client directory, run:
 ### `npm install`
 ### `npm start`
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+4. Open http://localhost:3000 to view it in the browser.